dxdc/aws-sdk-google-apps/README.md

 Native support for the entire AWS SDK for JavaScript in Google Apps Script.

-Working examples for Simple Email Service (SES), S3, and Lambda.
+Working examples for Simple Email Service (SES), S3, Lambda, and EC2.
 This project can easily accommodate _all_ other AWS services, e.g.,

 ```
 npm run sdk --sdk=ses,s3,ec2,lambda,dynamodb && npm run build